 - Melted Butter: Perfect for dipping the fried lobster, adding a rich, buttery flavor.

-How to Make: The Ultimate Fried Lobster Tails
+How to Make the Ultimate Fried Lobster Tails

 STEP ONE: Prepare the Lobster Tails for Frying